 If local officials issue evacuation orders, use the evacuation routes and methods specified; carpool whenever possible.
 If time allows:

-- Lock your home and shut off the water and electricity, but leave gas on unless instructed otherwise.
+Lock your home and shut off the water and electricity, but leave the gas on unless instructed otherwise.

 Immediately following a large disaster, suitable shelter sites will be selected from a pre-designated list based on areas of need and estimated numbers of displaced persons.
 Each site must be inspected for safety prior to being opened to the public.
 Therefore, it is not possible to say with advance certainty which sites will actually operate as disaster shelters.
 As soon as disaster sites have been formally designated, this list will be announced through local media to the public.
 If it is unsafe to shelter-in-place, and you do not have an alternative, evacuate to a designated emergency shelter.